-One of the Best Worship Albums of 2019| Posted July 13, 2019 What You Need To Know
+One of the Best Worship Albums of 2019| Posted July 13, 2019 What You Need To Know:

 Housefires originated at Grace Midtown Church in Atlanta, Georgia.
 The band has stayed true to their roots, often doing monthly worship nights at their church, and filming a majority of their music videos there.
-The band formed in 2014, but prior to that, their church released two worship albums, under the name of "Grace Midtown," with Pat Barrett and others leading.
+The band formed in 2014, but prior to that, their church released two worship albums under the name Grace Midtown, with Pat Barrett and others leading.
 Housefires was a part of the Outcry Tour in 2016, and continued their touring throughout 2017.
-Their most well-known song is "Good Good Father," which Chris Tomlin did a cover of, and released on his album Never Lose Sight in 2016.
+Their most well-known song is "Good Good Father," which Chris Tomlin coverered and released on his album Never Lose Sight in 2016.

-What it Sounds Like
+What it Sounds Like:

 The bridge in "I'll Give Thanks" sings, "Why do I worry? / Why do I worry? / God knows what I need / He does," which seems to have come from the popular passage in scripture, Matthew 6:25-34.
 In that passage, Jesus proclaims in the sermon on the Mount not to worry about our lives.
-Particularly in Matthew 6:32b, Jesus says that God knows what we need, so we don't have to worry.
+In Matthew 6:32b, Jesus says that God knows what we need, so we don't have to worry.